-Appendix A further illustrates various essential elements of an IAMP used to respond to AOO, DBA and BDBA.
+Appendix A further illustrates various essential accident management elements used to respond to AOOs, DBAs and BDBAs.

-Figure 1: An IAMP (REGDOC-2.3.2) and a nuclear emergency preparedness program (REGDOC-2.10.1) and how they relate to one another
+Figure 1: Accident management (REGDOC-2.3.2) and nuclear emergency preparedness (REGDOC-2.10.1) and how they relate to one another

-3. Requirements for an Integrated Accident Management Program
+3. Requirements for Integrated Accident Management

-This section specifies the requirements for an IAMP.
+This section specifies accident management requirements.
 The first subsection sets the goals of accident management.
 The second subsection gives the general or high-level requirements.
-Then, specific requirements covering various elements for an IAMP are grouped under the requirements for equipment, procedures, and organizational and human aspects.
+Then, specific requirements covering accident management response elements are grouped under the requirements for equipment, procedures, and organizational and human aspects.